Rosalind Kurita: First Senate tenure

 Kurita also sued the state Democratic Party in federal court, seeking to have her name restored to the ballot.
 Her lawsuit charged that the Tennessee law allowing political party officials to rule on challenges to primary election results violates the Fourteenth Amendment to the U.S. Constitution because it has no procedural rules to protect due process and it does not allow for judicial review.
 The complaint also contended that Kurita's rights were violated because rules for the party's review of the primary results were not adopted until the morning of the review meeting, and that the Democratic Party officials did not adequately explain their reasons for overturning the election results.
 On October 15, 2008, Judge Robert L. Echols of the United States District Court for the Middle District of Tennessee dismissed her complaint.
 His ruling stated that when primary election results are contested, under Tennessee law the primary board (in this instance the Democratic Party executive committee) has the authority to decide on the party's nominee.
 Kurita said she would appeal to the United States Court of Appeals for the Sixth Circuit, but this effort did not result in the revocation of Barnes having been awarded the nomination.
 Barnes succeeded Kurita in the State Senate in January 2009.

-Return to the State Senate
+Second Senate tenure

 In November 2018, State Senator Mark Green was elected to the U.S. House, vacating his senate seat in doing so.
 On January 14, 2019, the Montgomery County County Commission chose her from among 12 applicants to serve in the Senate until a special election could be called.
 Kurita did not run in the special election in August 2019.

 During her second stint, Kurita served as an independent, caucusing with the Republicans.